Kids' wetsuits for cold water - the science

 Even in milder weather parents need to plan.
 Beach play, full-on water sports or long bike rides all require back-up changes of clothes.
 But don't let that stop you!
 Life is more fun when you’re not scared of getting wet or muddy.
 But you don’t want to rely on a heavy back-pack either, and this is where technical clothing comes...

-Southern Europeans love a huge chunky overcoat for themselves and their kids – “Bring on winter weather!”
-This is only good if your idea of a great day out is standing at bus-stops.
+Many people solve winter with chunky overcoats.
+This works if your idea of a great day out is standing at bus-stops.
 But kids love a good run-around any time of year.
-And they’re on the ground much more than us – inspecting leaves and bugs, comparing puddle depths...
+And the younger they are, the more time they spend on the ground – inspecting leaves and bugs, comparing puddles, crawling through shrubs.
+The only way to guarantee mobility...